VETURISRIRAM/TEST/README.md

 ### Data Preprocessing and Cleaning

+#### `Missing Values`:

-#### Missing Values: The missing values in the numerical and categorical features were replaced by the median and most frequent values of the features respectively.
+The missing values in the numerical and categorical features were replaced by the median and most frequent values of the features respectively.

+#### `Categorical Features`:

-#### Categorical Features: Mapped the categorical entries to numbers uniquely.
+Mapped the categorical entries to numbers uniquely.
 For example, 'male' becomes 0 and 'female' becomes 1.

+#### `Standardization`:

-#### Standardization: The entire data was normalized.
+The entire data was normalized.

 ### Feature Engineering